 🔍 Why is a high pH bad?

-, begin to form scales that will clog filters, pool cleaning and maintenance products to drop ineffectiveness, and irritate the mucous membranes of the eye.
+High pH levels can cause cloudy water, begin to form scales that will clog filters, pool cleaning and maintenance products to drop ineffectiveness, and irritate the mucous membranes of the eye.